 However, the direct application can only be accepted when a future student possesses the C1 level of the German language.

-Whether foreign or local applicants, when applying for the medical degree all experience related to the medicine counts.
+Whether foreign or local applicants, when applying for the medical degree all experience related to medicine counts.
 German universities take into account the previous medical experience, the completed vocational training, voluntary work, or the nursing internship of all applicants.

 This can significantly increase your chances of direct access by having a background in the medical field.
 However, all foreign applicants must submit all their certificates to Uniassist so they can determine if they are eligible for studies in Germany or not.